-The Audit Committee consists of four members and is responsible for meeting with the external auditors, overseeing internal audits and reviewing the Financial Statements and appropriateness of the accounting policies adopted.
+The Audit Committee consists of four members and was responsible for meeting with the external auditors, overseeing internal audits and reviewing the Financial Statements and appropriateness of the accounting policies adopted.
+From 1 April 2020 the responsibilities of the Audit Committee have been passed to TMC.